Skip to content

 The objective improvement was undeniable.
 His body, given the chance, was starting to heal.

-Dr. Chen did follow-up bloodwork:
+Dr. Corposano did follow-up bloodwork:

 Marker Week 0 Week 2 Normal